miztli/server-applicant-test-18/RUN_ME.md

     ```java -jar target/mytaxi_server_applicant_test-1.0.0-SNAPSHOT.jar```

     ```mvn spring-boot:run```

+App will start in http://localhost:8080

 ## Resource location
 Manual REST API tests can be performed following the next resources table:

 *Credentials:* ```username=miztli password=password```
+*NOTE:* Authentication must be done using the login method.
+The response will contain the Authorization: Bearer {token} header, which will need to be included as Authentication header for subsequent requests.

 * *By default we use only JSON media types*